samifriedrich/seq-recovery/README.md

 The project in this repository was designed to analyze zebra finch ion channel gene models in [Friedrich et al. 2019 BMC Genomics](), and a more detailed description of this analysis can be found in the **Methods** section of this publication under the subheading "Assessing gene model completeness and expanding gene models with additional sequence".

 ## Getting started
 Script (sequence_recovery.py) and input files should be placed in the same folder when running this code.
-The output file (output_BED.txt) is what should be produced.
+The output file (output_BED.txt) is what should be produced after running.

 ### Python library prerequisites
 Please be sure the following are already installed in your python environment: